Geometric Manin's conjecture in characteristic $p$: Examples

 To our knowledge, this is the first time that such a geometric and topological method was used to establish Manin's conjecture over global function fields for highly non-trivial examples.
 Moreover, the second author applied this method to study split del Pezzo surfaces of degree $\geq 5$ in \cite{Tanimoto25}.
 Readers interested in this method should consult \cite{DLTT25}.

-\begin{rema} Over $\mathbb C$, the Cohen--Jones--Segal conjecture predicts that the homology of the irreducible components $M_{\alpha} \subset \Mor(B,X)$ stabilizes to the homology of the space of continuous maps $\mathrm{Top}(B,X)_\alpha$ as $\alpha$ increases. \cite{DLTT25} also proved a version of the Cohen--Jones--Segal conjecture for quartic del Pezzo surfaces over $\mathbb{C}$ using similar techniques.
-This is based on the method of the bar complexes developed by Das--Tosteson in \cite{DT24} which settles the Cohen--Jones--Segal conjecture for quintic del Pezzo surfaces.
-An upcoming paper of Das, Tosteson, and the authors gives a general description of the relationship between Manin's conjecture and the Cohen--Jones--Segal conjecture. \end{rema}
+\begin{rema} Over $\mathbb C$, Cohen--Jones--Segal's conjecture (\cite[Conjecture after Definition 2]{CJS00}) roughly predicts that the homology of the irreducible components $M_{\alpha} \subset \Mor(B,X)$ stabilizes to the homology of the space of continuous maps $\mathrm{Top}(B,X)_\alpha$ as $\alpha$ increases. \cite{DLTT25} proved a version of Cohen--Jones--Segal's conjecture for quartic del Pezzo surfaces over $\mathbb{C}$ using arguments similar to those in the proof of Theorem \ref{theo:dltt25}.
+This is based on the method of the bar complexes developed by Das--Tosteson in \cite{DT24} which settles Cohen--Jones--Segal's conjecture for quintic del Pezzo surfaces.
+An upcoming paper of Das, Tosteson, and the authors gives a general description of the relationship between Manin's conjecture and Cohen--Jones--Segal's conjecture. \end{rema}